 First off, raw denim is simply denim that has not been washed yet.
 It's stiff because the fabric is starched so it can be sewn together easier...but that makes some magic happen later.

 Raw denim is amazing.
 I'm drooling just typing this.
 I love raw denim.
 So the real question isn't, "why use raw denim?", it's, "...why am I drooling?"

 Denim is one of the few things in the world that objectively gets better with age: it softens, the indigo varies in color, and rips in the denim let the white warp poke through.
 All in all, the more you wear it the more beautiful it becomes.

 Most denim today is pre-distressed, heavily rinsed, singed, etc. There is nothing wrong with that, it's just extremely bad and ugly.

 In all seriousness though, raw denim is fun and uniquely yours.
 You are getting a garment that is completely untouched after it's stitched together.
-It'll be stiff and crunchy until you give it a good rinse or wash.
-That first rinse and wash will also bring out character in the denim that you didn't see before.
-As you wear the denim in it'll continue to soften, fade in areas of high wear, and start to form unique designs and creases based off of how you move.
+It'll be stiff and crunchy until you give it a good rinse or wash and that first rinse and wash will bring out character in the denim that you couldn't see before.
+As you wear the denim in, it'll continue to soften, fade in areas of high wear, and start to form unique designs and creases based off of how you move.